ponurykoziel/glowamiglowka/README.md

 | Operator | `voiding` | — | `tail` |
 | Operator | `collision` | — | `head` → `wall` |

 please note that a 1D-snake cannot collide with its body.
-Thus collusion should not be defined as:
+Thus, collusion should not be defined as:

 | Type | Name | Realm | Slots |
 |---|---|---|---|